zachpmanson/notes/notes/Notes/Software/AI/AI Concepts/Few-Shot Learning.md

-Few-shot learning is a prompting technique where a small number of problem-solution examples are processed by [[large language models]] before they are given a problem.
+Few-shot learning is a prompting technique where a small number of problem-solution examples are processed by [[Large Language Models]] before they are given a problem.
 LLMs can exhibit an emergent property where few-shot learning enables the model to perform significantly better than they otherwise might.

 Zero-shot prompting is used to signify no examples are provided to a given problem.